Jesse-Redford/PolarPlots/README.md

 # Polar Plot Project

-## Contributors
-- Jesse Redford
-- Bridgit Mullany

 ## Project Description
 This project is in Joint effort with Dr.Mullany from the Mechanical Engineering Deparment and the University of North Carolina Charlotte.
 The scope of the project is to develop a method for characterizing material surfaces and provide a stastitical measure for estimating surface defects and quality using digital imagining.
 The repository includes beta versions of the desktop app which can be run on any windows machine with a camera.
-In addition we offer a library of modules that can be used to develop and integrate polar plotting into specific specific applications
+In addition we offer a library of modules that can be used to develop, modify, and integrate polar plotting into specific applications.

+## Contributors
+- Jesse Redford
+- Bridgit Mullany

 ## Example
+Assuming that a surface containing no defects can be described as a gussian surface, the resulting polar plot of this surface should appear as a relativley uniform circle.
+However, in the presence of defects the polar plot should take on some new charactersitic.

+### Polar Plot of Gussian Surface
 ![PolarPlot](https://github.com/Jesse-Redford/PolarPlots/blob/master/gussian_surface.png)

+### Polar Plot of Gussian Surface with 3 vertial scratches
 ![PolarPlot](https://github.com/Jesse-Redford/PolarPlots/blob/master/gussian_surface_with_defects.png)